CREATE TABLE

 This makes index operations against the column complete more quickly.

-In other words, strictly from the performance point of view, it is typically faster to perform inserts against a table whose primary key is GENERATED ALWAYS AS IDENTITY
+In other words, strictly from the performance point of view, it is typically faster to perform inserts against a table whose primary key is GENERATED ALWAYS AS IDENTITY than one whose keys are provided by the client.

 See Example 8.